matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 Further, it should be stated that events with negative order are always read, even if no receipt exists.

+### Order does not have to be unique

+If this proposal required the `order` property to be unique within a room, it might inadvertantly put constraints on the implementation of servers since some linearised process would need to be involved.

+So, we do not require that `order` should be unique within a room.
+Instead, if two events have the same `order`, they are both marked as read by a receipt with that order.

+Events with identical order introduce some imprecision into the process of marking events as read, so they should be minimised where possible, but some overlap is tolerable where the server implementation requires it.

+So, a server might choose to use the epoch millisecond at which it received a message as its order.
+However, if a server receives a large batch of messages in the same millisecond, this might cause undesirable behaviour, so a refinement might be the millisecond as the integer part and a fractional part that increases as the batch is processed, preserving the order in which the server receives the messages in the batch.

+If a server were processing multiple batches in parallel, it could implement this in each process separately, and accept that some events would receive identical orders, but this would be rare in practice and have little effect on end users' experience of unread markers.

 ### Redacted events

 Existing servers already include an `unsigned` section with redacted events,